evansbenj/SulaRAD/2_Specific_commands_peformed.md

 And a similar command was used for the forward read only from the *M. tonkeana* data from the 2014 MBE paper.
 The `-t` flag truncates the reads to 75bp, the `-r` flag rescues barcodes, the `-c` flag removes reads with any uncalled bases, the `-q` flag discards reads with low quality scores (average <10 Phred scale based on a 10bp sliding window), and the `--barcode_dist_1` flag provides a maximum distance from barcodes in order for the read to be included.
 This is based on an analysis of p-distance of the barcodes I did with paup (after making the barcode list into a nexus file).

+On info, I then combined the de-multiplexed reads for each individual within the 95 samples using the cat command.
+This was not necessary for the *M. tonkeana* data because that was from 9 individuals each multiplexed on one lane.

+Then I moved these fastq files into a directory called `/home/ben/2015_SulaRADtag/good_merged_samples/fastq`

 ## Checking with FastQC
 `mkdir all_fastqc`
 `fastqc -o all_fastqc/ *fq`